wilson100hong/UVAOJ/README.md

 UVAOJ
 =====

-UVA OJ problem solutions.
+UVA online judge solutions.

 see http://uva.onlinejudge.org/

-Solving UVA problems is my hobit.
-However, keep getting WA and lacking of test cases drove me nut.
-Hopefully my AC solutions can give you some hint when you are debugging it. :)
+Sometimes I struggle in WA (wrong answer) and cannot figure out how to fix it.
+A good test case usually help me address the bug.
+So I try to add helpful test cases in each problem as possible.